Course Page for Fall 2018 - Kasieta, Robert

 * Drafting a pre-trial memorandum.

 * Participating in a mediation conference.

 Students will receive immediate feedback from the instructors on the in-class simulations.
-The seminar has limited enrollment.
+The seminar is limited to approx 16 students.
 Second and third year students are eligible.
-This course is being offered on a pass/fail only basis.
+This course is being offered on a pass/fail basis.